ambientpointcorp/covid19-philadelphia/README.md

 - COVID Vaccinations by Sex
 - COVID Vaccinations by Zipcode

-We are working to backfill all the datasets with the entire history prior to the dates above and make them available here for use by the open data community.

 Data reporting changes:

 - Starting on September 29, 2020, COVID Cases by Date are reported by